keybase/client/shared/README.md

 your computer.
 Look for the comment "Uncomment for prod JS in dev mode" and follow the instructions there.

+Alternatively, you could choose "Profile" instead of "Run", which does a prod build and thus doesn't need any bundler changes.

+As for notifications, they don't work in the simulator at all.
+To get it working with a build on a phone, look in `local-debug.native.js` and move `config.isDevApplePushToken = true` to outside its enclosing `if` statement, and do "Profile".
+(It's supposed to work without changes if you do "Run", but currently doesn't seem to.)

 ### Android

 Follow instructions at https://facebook.github.io/react-native/docs/getting-started.html